kenopen/Wizarding_World_Explorer/README.md

 - This application uses Angular Material for UI components.
 - Data is fetched from a backend API.
 Ensure that the API server is running and accessible for the application to fetch data.

+## Developer TODOs

+- Improve layout for Houses component
+- Add headings to component pages
+- Improve overall look and feel (colours etc) of UI
+- Add additional tests
+- New features such as favoriting/bookmarking items, quizzes, trivia related to the wizarding world
+- Voice features to teach user how to pronounce spells

+## Developer notes

+- API requires brewing instructions
+- API require pronunciation of spells